 Step 6: Go through all the skills mentioned here on this page along with exploring ‘other’ option, if you find your skills here, just select them.

-In case, you are unable to find the skills, use ‘search skills’ option and search for the skillsets you have and select all of them.
-You just have an option to select at max 20 skills here.
+In case, you are unable to find the skills, use the ‘search skills’ option and search for the skillsets you have and select all of them.
+You just have an option to select a max of 20 skills here.

 If you wish to select for more than 20 skills, you have to upgrade your freelancer membership plan, that will be addressed later.

 After selecting the required skills, click on the ‘Next’ button.